axiell/imu-api-dotnet/README.md

 # 7) Exceptions

-When an error occurs, the IMu PHP API throws an exception.
+When an error occurs, the IMu .Net API throws an exception.
 The exception is an [IMuException](TODO-link-to-reference) object.
 This is a subclass of .Net's standard `ApplicationException` class.

 The `IMuException` class overrides the `Exception` classes `ToString` method and returns an error message.